kasteelion/promptbuilder/data/characters/harald_bjornson.md

-### Harald
+### Harald Bjornson

 **Photo:** [harald_photo.png]
-**Tags:** Nordic, Nordic-inspired, rugged, massive, leader, bearded, commanding, male **Summary:** Harald is a mountain of a man, embodying the sheer physical power and indomitable will of a Viking jarl.
-His presence is heavy and immovable, like a granite cliff facing the North Sea.
-He carries himself with the quiet, terrifying calm of a predator at rest, his deep-set eyes reflecting a life of combat and exploration.
-He is the modern echo of an ancient king—rugged, weathered, and undeniably dominant.
+**Tags:** Nordic, rugged, massive, leader, bearded, commanding, male **Summary:** Harald Bjornson is a mountain of a man, embodying sheer physical power and indomitable will.
+His presence is heavy and immovable, like a granite cliff.
+He carries himself with the quiet, terrifying calm of a man who doesn't need to raise his voice to be heard.
+He is a modern echo of an ancient archetype—rugged, weathered, and undeniably dominant.
 **Gender:** M

 **Appearance:**